voxpupuli/beaker/README.md

     vmrun_bin: "/Applications/VMware Fusion.app/Contents/Library/vmrun"

 You can then use the following arguments to Systest:
-- `--vmrun fusion` tells us to enable this feature.
+- `--hypervisor fusion` tells us to enable this feature.
 This is required.
 - `--snapshot <name>`, where <name> is the snapshot name to revert to.
 This applies across *all* VMs, so it only makes sense if you want to use the same snapshot name for all VMs.
 This is optional.